-It was an honor for Curry and Amy from our Jacksonville team to provide meals for two local fire stations.
+It was an honor for our Jacksonville team to provide meals for two local fire stations.
 A huge thank you to all of the hardworking men and women at the Jacksonville Fire Rescue Department, we appreciate all that you do for our city!
 Special thanks to Wicked Barley Brewing Company – Jacksonville, FL and The Mini Bar for the delicious meals!

 Mark, Dana and Armando from our Miami team showed their appreciation by donating 150 meals to essential workers at Plantation General Hospital, Nicklaus Children’s Hospital and the Miami VA Healthcare System.
 Thank you to all essential workers for your incredible hard work and sacrifice!